eMedicine Specialties > Emergency Medicine > Environmental

 Focus prehospital care on maintenance of vital functions and prevention of toxin transport from the injection site.

-• Keep the stung extremity in a dependent position, and keep the patient still.
-Careful, knowledgeable use of the lymphatic-occlusion pressure immobilization bandage suggested for Australian snakebites may be effective (for information on the immobilization technique, see Snake Envenomation, Coral).
+Keep the stung extremity in a dependent position, and keep the patient still.
+Careful, knowledgeable use of the lymphatic-occlusion pressure immobilization bandage suggested for Australian snakebites may be effective (for information on the immobilization technique, see Coral Snake Envenomation).
 Tourniquet use is not recommended because it may result in significant iatrogenic injury.

 Emergency Department Care

-• No antivenin is available for cone shell envenomation.
+No antivenom is available for cone shell envenomation.

-• Place the affected limb in hot (not scalding) water to tolerance, with pain relief as the goal.
+Placing the affected limb in hot (not scalding) water to tolerance may be tried, with pain relief as the goal.
 Patients who have experienced a significant envenomation may not obtain adequate pain relief with hot-water immersion and may require additional local anesthesia (1-2% lidocaine without epinephrine) and/or oral or intravenous analgesia.

-• A lymphatic-occlusive pressure immobilization bandage may have been placed proximal to an extremity wound site in the prehospital setting.
+A lymphatic-occlusive pressure immobilization bandage may have been placed proximal to an extremity wound site in the prehospital setting.
 Do not jeopardize arterial circulation distal to this bandage.
-This bandage may be applied for 4-6 hours; do not remove until the provider is prepared to render systemic support.
-Incision and drainage followed by soaking the affected site in 45°C water (not scalding) has also been recommended.
+This bandage may be applied for 4-6 hours; do not remove until the provider is prepared for potential patient deterioration following distribution of conotoxins to the systemic circulation.

-• Further study of the infrequent coagulopathy associated with these incidents may provide guidelines for the use of blood products, fresh frozen plasma, cryoprecipitate, desmopressin, and fibrinolytic/antifibrinolytic agents.
+Coagulopathy is rare.
+Further study may provide guidelines for the use of blood products, fresh-frozen plasma, cryoprecipitate, desmopressin, and fibrinolytic/antifibrinolytic agents.

 Consultations

-Upon encountering a cone shell envenomation, consult the appropriate local poison control center or toxicologist.
+Upon encountering a cone shell envenomation, consult the appropriate local poison control center or medical toxicologist.

 Medication